usutradhar/quantify-infrastructure/README.md

     └── population
     └── scripts_data_dowmload
     └── tigerline_shapefiles
-    └── cartographic_bounds

-├── scripts/
+├── raw_data_exttraction/
+    contains the codes to extarct place-level built up volume data and roadway length data ├── scripts/
     └── functions
         └── functions_scaling.py
         └── plot_maps.py
         └── processing_functions.py
+    └── scenarios
-    └── scenarios (Fits urban scaling laws to SSP1, SSP2 and SSP4 population projections to get future RBUV and RL) └── process files process RBUV and RL data
+        (Fits urban scaling laws to SSP1, SSP2 and SSP4 population projections to get future RBUV and RL) └── process files process RBUV and RL data
         └── project files project RBUV and RL for three SSP scenarios upto 2100 at each decade interval └── plots_stats
-        └── perCapInfra_stats_clean.ipynb
+        (shows the anlaysis outcomes as jupyter notebooks) └── perCapInfra_stats_clean.ipynb
         └── quantify_burden.ipynb
         └── plot_density-distn.ipynb
         └── plot_burdenExtent.ipynb
         └── plot_gifs.ipynb
-        └── get_df_ssp.py
-        └── plot_funcs.py
-├── outputfiles/
+        └── get_df_ssp.py (combines analysis outputs for the three SSP sceanrios) └── plot_funcs.py (creates frequently used plots) ├── outputfiles/
     └── csvs
         (contains all the outputs generated in csv format) └── figures
+        (contains all the output figures)

 ```

 ### 1. **`data/`**
-This folder contains the raw data files necessary for the project.
+This folder contains the raw data files necessary for the analysis.
 It is organized into the following subfolders:

 - **`ghsl/`**: Contains data from the Global Human Settlement Layer (GHSL), which includes built up volume, surface and Nonresidentual volume and surface aggregated to city level.
 - **`housing_data_ACS/`**: Contains data on household percentage and age from American Comminuty Survey (ACS) at place level.